June-Skeeter/Module6_GEOS270/index.md

 ---
 layout: default
-title: Module 5
+title: Module 7
 nav_order: 1
 ---

-# Spatial Analysis & GIS Workflows
+#  	GIS Applications, Research, and Ethics

-This module will cover spatial analysis and inference methods methods.
-We can overlay spatial layers to create new information and make conclusions about our data.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/hnTuP5HrLlY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+This module will cover applications of GIS and ethical implications of GIS

 # Deliverables